hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 2. The per-node component is deployed as a _DaemonSet_ on every node in the cluster.
 It implements the CSI Node service, together with the _node-driver-registrar_ sidecar container, which registers the CSI driver to kubelet that runs on every cluster node and is responsible for making the CSI Node service calls.
 These calls mount and unmount the storage volume from the HPE storage system, making it available to the Pod to consume.

-Details about the deployed HPE CSI driver for K8s in the cluster to its namespace *hpe-storage* are shown below:
+Details about the deployed HPE CSI driver for K8s in the cluster to its namespace *hpe-storage* are shown below:

 ```markdown
 $ k﻿ubectl get all -n hpe-storage